How to Store MSCLKID in Google Analytics 4

 8. Save the variable you created by naming it as you want.

-In the previous step, you managed to separate the “msclkid” parameter from the site URL and store it in a variable.
+In the previous step, you separated the “MSCKLID” parameter from the site URL and stored it in a variable.
 However, this data is still only available on the GTM.
-In this step, you will send this variable to Google Analytics 4 for storage.
+In this step, you’ll send this variable to Google Analytics 4 for storage.

 If you don’t have a “Google Analytics: GA4 Configuration” tag, you need to create it first.
 You can follow the steps below for this.